Mitsunee/Mitsunee/README.md

 ## Other Stuff

 I also have a [stuff](https://github.com/Mitsunee/stuff) repository where I post other random code snippets in various coding languages and my personal collection of (user)scripts and bookmarklets.
 Most of them are licensed under WTFPL so feel free to play around with anything in that repo :)

+## Future Goals

+In 2022 I want to focus a little more on exploring Backend Tech as well as learning a non-web-related programming language for hobby projects as a change of pace.
+I also want to find more work (either freelance or a part-time position).

+More detailed plans as well as a list of things I already learned or am currently learning are on my [Trello board](https://trello.com/b/Btyu4S9s/tech-coding).